Cooks Creek (Delaware River tributary): Statistics

 Cooks Creek was entered into the Geographic Names Information System of the U.S. Geological Survey on 2 August 1979 as identification number 1172390.
 In the Pennsylvania Gazetteer of Streams, its identification number is 03295.
-It rises in Springfield Township about halfway between Coopersburg and Pleasant Valley at an elevation of 750 ft and empties into the Pennsylvania Canal (Delaware Division) and into the Delaware River about 0.7 mi downstream of Reigelsville at an elevation of 141 ft after having flowed 13 mi.
+It rises in Springfield Township about halfway between Coopersburg and Pleasant Valley at an elevation of 750 ft and empties into the Delaware River about 0.7 mi downstream of Reigelsville at an elevation of 141 ft after having flowed 13 mi.
 This results in an average slope of 46.85 ft/mi.

 Course

 Cooks Creek rises in Springfield Township just west of Richlandtown Pike about halfway between Coopersburg and Pleasant Valley flowing to the southeast until it passes under Pennsylvania Route 212 where it turns to the northeast until it reaches the western slope of Cressman Hill where it turns north until it runs by the eastern end of Springtown, then turns northeast.
 As it approaches the north slope of Mine Hill, it receives Hollow Run from the right bank.
-Then lastly, it skirts around the north slope of Rattlesnake Hill then empties into the Delaware Division of the Pennsylvania Canal, then finally into the Delaware River.
+Then lastly, it skirts around the north slope of Rattlesnake Hill and empties into the Delaware River.
 Besides Hollow Run, it receives five tributaries from the left and three from the right.